steveturbek/turbek.com/articles/scorbot-controller.md

   - all 5 microswitch work from switch leads and the pins
   - microswitch cam discs that trigger switches at home point are broken for shoulder, elbow, wrist. for shoulder, using broken pieces, looks like trigger radius is 30mm, clearance is 26-28mm. cup depth is 10mm, center hole dia is 6mm
   - Repaired the Gripper motor and the encoder, which was banged in. microswitch re-attached
+  - gripper motor plate uses unusual 3.5mm hex for screws
-  - using multimeter on Gripper and base motor encoders, it seems
+  - using multimeter on Gripper and base, it seems motor encoders work!
   - Motors do NOT have auto stop switches at ends of rotation. assume they do it in software
   - cams are missing, but based on base, the 'home' position, where microswitch is, should be the center of movement.
   - confirmed Gripper encoder works, hand spinning disc.
 47 ohm resistor works to LED.
 LED is infrared, not visible. photoresistor needs 10k pull up to 5v each to pin 0 and 1, where signal is read.
 (Arduino has this built in)
-  - assuming other encoders work, proceeding with buying gear
+  - assuming other encoders work, proceeding with buying parts

 ## TODO